GroupsSupport and Accountability Groups are a Key To Recovery. Check Out This List of Local Groups.

 Addiction Support, Accountability, and 12-Step Groups

-We encourage everyone in the first 90 days of recovery to do 90 meetings in 90 days.
-This is the best way to get your first 90 days of sobriety and set yourself up for long term success in recovery.
+We also encourage everyone in the first 90 days of recovery to do 90 meetings in 90 days.
+This is the best way to get your first 90 days of sobriety and set yourself up for long-term success in recovery.

 If you’re trying to get sober from sex addiction, your primary group should be focused on sex addiction.
 But recovery principles apply to any addiction.
 So go to any available meeting during your 90 in 90.
 Your primary group is the one where your sponsor/mentor/main accountability partner also attends.

 - Narcotics Anonymous.